 At Guest Lawyers, our team of Brisbane criminal lawyers are licensed to practice across Australia and often travel to other states and territories to do so.
 If you would like to discuss an appropriate defence for an absolute liability offence, get in touch with our lawyers either via Guest Lawyers’ email or by calling (07) 3211 3007.

-We offer free initial consultations (including in prisons) to assist with a number of assault charges, and act for all persons required to appear before the Magistrates and Supreme Court.
+We offer initial consultations (including in prisons) to assist with a number of assault charges, and act for all persons required to appear before the Magistrates and Supreme Court.
 We also conduct appeals in the Court of Appeal and High Court.